JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 To run %product% locally, make sure that you have already deployed %product% CLI on your machine.

-Use linter names from the table above to replace the `<linter>` placeholders in configuration snippets later provided in this section.
+Use linter names from the table above to replace, e.g. `qodana-jvm-community`, to replace the `<linter>` placeholders in configuration snippets provided in this section.

 ### Prepare %cloud%